Can Turkey Tail Mushrooms Aid in the Fight Against Cancer?

 - A study from the Queensland University of Technology showed that PSP targets prostate cancer stem cells and prevents the formation of prostate tumors in a mouse model of prostate cancer.
 In the words of the lead researcher, “In the past, other inhibitors have been shown to be up to 70 percent effective, but we’re seeing 100 percent of this tumor prevented from developing with PSP.
 Importantly, we did not see any side effects from the treatment.”
 PSP’s much greater effectiveness may be due to the fact that while conventional therapies target only cancer cells, PSP also destroys cancer stem cells which initiate cancer and cause its progression.
 In other words, PSP treatment may be able to completely prevent prostate tumor formation.

 Turkey tail mushroom has a long-standing therapeutic use in traditional Chinese medicine.
-In recent times, various scientific studies have demonstrated that extracts of turkey tail mushrooms help prevent the formation and growth of many different types of cancers.
+In recent times, various scientific studies have demonstrated that extracts of turkey tail mushroom (and reishi mushroom) help prevent the formation and growth of many different types of cancers.
 Additionally, they reduce treatment-related side effects and restore weakened immune systems in cancer patients who have been subjected to chemotherapy and radiation therapy.